-Darker mornings, fading light in the evenings and sneaking cold getting you down?
-Fancy adding a new dimension to your winter training routine?
+Busy schedules, school runs and work can often leave us fighting for the time for a good cycle session.
+So, if you're short on time and fancy adding a new dimension to your training routine?
 Juliet Elliott tries the indoor training alternative of a spinning class.

 If you like the idea of getting your head down and focusing purely on your cadence, heart rate and power whilst being spurred on by a throbbing beat and the motivational words of a teacher, indoor cycling, or spinning may be for you.